collins-droid/Music-Therapy-Box/README.md

 - **Accuracy**: Binary stress/no-stress classification
 - **Model File**: `model/random_forest/stress_random_forest.pkl`

+### How Random Forest Works

+Random Forest is an ensemble machine learning algorithm that combines multiple decision trees to make more accurate predictions.
+Here's how it works in our stress detection system:

+**1. Multiple Decision Trees**
+- Creates 200 individual decision trees (n_estimators=200)
+- Each tree is trained on a random subset of the training data
+- Each tree uses a random subset of features for each split

+**2. Training Process**
+- Each tree learns different patterns in the HR and EDA data
+- Trees vote on the final prediction (stress vs no_stress)
+- Majority vote determines the final classification

+**3. Feature Importance**
+- Random Forest calculates which features are most important
+- HR features (mean, std, range) and EDA features (mean, slope) typically rank highest
+- Helps understand what physiological signals indicate stress

+**4. Confidence Scoring**
+- Provides probability scores for each prediction
+- Higher confidence indicates more certain classification
+- Used to determine music selection reliability

+**5. Advantages for Stress Detection**
+- Handles noise well (important for sensor data)
+- Reduces overfitting through ensemble averaging
+- Provides interpretable feature importance
+- Works well with small datasets (1000 samples)

+**6. Binary Classification**
+- Output: 0 (no_stress) or 1 (stress)
+- Threshold-based decision making
+- Maps directly to music categories

 ## Getting Started

 1. **Hardware Setup**: Connect Arduino and Pi components